 If you’ve been having trouble sleeping lately, you are not alone.
-Fifty to seventy million Americans are affected by some sort of chronic sleep disorder and intermittent sleep problems, according to the National Sleep Foundation.
+Fifty to seventy million Americans are affected by some sort of chronic sleep disorder and intermittent sleep problems.
 There are numerous sleep conditions out there, but the most common struggles people have are falling asleep and staying asleep.
 Not surprisingly, left untreated, sleep disorders can lead to a host of issues including hypertension, heart disease, stroke, depression, diabetes and other chronic illnesses.
 We all know how important proper sleep is to day-to-day functioning and wellness.
 Without it, we can be sluggish, cranky and our motor skills compromised.
 Cannabis can help with a variety of health issues, but can it help with insomnia and other sleep problems, too?

 The short answer is, yes.
 But it depends on what you consume and the dose needs to be personalized for your preferences and body chemistry.
 Each individual will respond differently to strains, terpenes and delivery methods.
 If you are a beginner in cannabis, remember to start low and go slow.